-The 5,053 trapping license sold during the 2011-12 season was an increase of 20% from the previous year of 4,073 licenses and 21% above the 10-year average (Fig. 2).
+The 6,299 trapping license sold during the 2012-13 season was a 19% increase from the previous year of 5,053 licenses and 37% above the 10-year average (Fig. 2).
 License purchases at the seven regional offices and the Helena headquarters are somewhat mixed each year.
-In 2011-12 all regional offices had increased sales from the previous year and the Helena headquarters had an increase in sales of 66% (Table 1).
-Online sales likely account for the increase in Helena based purchases.
-Again, a general upward trend in statewide license sales is apparently continuing through 2011-12 from the lowest number at any time of the 1,736 licenses sold in 1990-91.
+However, in 2012-13 all regional offices and Helena had increased sales from the previous year (Table 1).
+The ability to purchase licenses online, but probably more so was the first gray wolf trapping season in 2012-13 with a requirement that wolf trapper's purchase a general trapper license.
+Again, a general upward trend in statewide license sales is apparently continuing through 2012-13 from the lowest sales at any time in 1990-91 when 1,736 licenses were sold.